 Retired law enforcement officers authorized by law to carry a firearm shall properly secure and conceal the firearm at all times while on the College campus, or any other College property.

 In compliance with New Jersey State Laws, gambling is forbidden on campus.
 Any persons found gambling on campus property may be subject to legal action.

-All students are required to have a valid RVCC identification (ID) card in their possession at all times.
-This includes times when on College property or at any other location where the College offers courses.
-Student ID cards must be obtained at the Office of Student Life or the Library.
-Students are expected to have their student ID card on them at all times while on campus.
-A student is required to present his/her identification card when requested to do so by College personnel and security staff.
-Failure to provide a student ID card upon request will result in verification action by Student Services or the Security Department.
+All students are required to have a valid RVCC Identification (ID) Card in their possession at all times when on College property or at any other location where the College offers courses.
+Student ID cards must be obtained and validated at the Office of Student Life or the Library.
+Students are expected to have their student ID Card on them at all times while on campus.
+A student is required to present his/her Identification Card when requested to do so by College personnel and Security staff.
+Failure to provide a student ID Card upon request will result in verification action by Student Services or the Security Department.
 If a person’s identity cannot be verified, the unidentified persons may be asked to leave campus property.

 All applicants for admission to the College who are seeking a degree or certificate from RVCC and are intending to enroll as full-time students (12 credit hours or more per semester) must provide the following documentation of immunization prior to initial enrollment:

 Measles, Mumps and Rubella (MMR) (This requirement applies only to individuals born on or after January 1, 1957)

 - Documentation of one vaccination dose administered after 1968 on or about the applicant’s first birthday, and documentation of a second vaccination dose administered no less than one month after the first dose or

 - Documentation of laboratory blood tests confirming immunity to MMR

 - Documentation of three vaccination doses, or